davidsrot/VITAL_1/readme.md

-This environment will be accesible via website that will consist of three main parts:
+This environment will be accesible via website that will consist of three main parts (2 tools and the interview)